llvm/llvm-project/llvm/docs/RemoveDIsDebugInfo.md

 Any existing code that interacts with debug intrinsics in some way will need to be updated to interact with debug records in the same way.
 A few quick rules to keep in mind when updating code:

 - Debug records will not be seen when iterating over instructions; to find the debug records that appear immediately before an instruction, you'll need to iterate over `Instruction::getDbgRecordRange()`.
 - Debug records have interfaces that are identical to those of debug intrinsics, meaning that any code that operates on debug intrinsics can be trivially applied to debug records as well.
-The exceptions for this are Instruction or CallInst methods that don't logically apply to debug records, and `isa/cast/dyn_cast` methods, are replaced by methods on the `DbgRecord` class itself.
+The exceptions for this are `Instruction` or `CallInst` methods that don't logically apply to debug records, and `isa`/`cast`/`dyn_cast` methods, are replaced by methods on the `DbgRecord` class itself.
 - Debug records cannot appear in a module that also contains debug intrinsics; the two are mutually exclusive.
 As debug records are the future format, handling records correctly should be prioritized in new code.
 - Until support for intrinsics is no longer present, a valid hotfix for code that only handles debug intrinsics and is non-trivial to update is to convert the module to the intrinsic format using `Module::setIsNewDbgInfoFormat`, and convert it back afterwards.
   - This can also be performed within a lexical scope for a module or an individual function using the class `ScopedDbgInfoFormatSetter`: